What to Know About Rush Creek Lodge

 (Photo: Rush Creek Lodge)

-Opened in 2016, Rush Creek Lodge offers unfussy sophistication, a playful spirit, and an ultra-convenient location less than a mile from Yosemite National Park.
-Rooms and villa suites are spacious, views are oriented toward the forest or the sunset, and decks with Adirondack chairs and small tables are standard with every room.
-An abundance of on-site activities and offerings keeps things lively in between trips to the park.
+Since it opened in 2016, Rush Creek Lodge has made a name for itself among visitors to Yosemite.
+To me, it stands out for its unfussy sophistication, playful spirit, and ultra-convenient location less than a mile from the entrance to Yosemite National Park.
+I like that the rooms and villa suites are spacious, comfortable, and modern, and decks with Adirondack chairs and small tables are standard with every room.
+A great pool (and hot tubs), abundance of on-site activities, and exceptional spa (really) keeps things lively in between trips to the park.

 Things to Know About Rush Creek Lodge

-• Rush Creek Lodge at Yosemite is just a half mile from Yosemite National Park’s Northwest entrance.
+• Rush Creek Lodge at Yosemite is just a half mile from Yosemite National Park’s Highway 120 northwest entrance.

 • The resort’s vibe is relaxed, playful, and comfortable, and there’s plenty of room to roam on the 20-acre property.